rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: un(event)

+	:param String event:

+	.. raw:: html

-	:param String event: The name of the event
+		The name of the event